-AIMS College Prep High School is a closed campus.
+All AIMS schools are closed campuses.
 Unauthorized leave is not permitted under any circumstances.

-Leaving the School during the Day: If you must pick up your child early for an appointment during the day, the parent/legal guardian needs to sign out a student or sign a note explaining the reason for leaving.
+Leaving school during the day: If you must pick up your child early for an appointment during the day, the parent/legal guardian needs to sign out a student or sign a note explaining the reason for leaving.

 Students will not be released for early dismissal 15 minutes prior to the regular dismissal time unless previous arrangements have been made with the teacher, the site administrator, and the office.
-When picking up students early, the parent or authorized adult will be asked to complete an early dismissal form and the office will notify the teacher to send the student to the office for departure.
+When picking students up early, the parent or authorized adult will be asked to complete an early dismissal form and the office will notify the teacher to send the student to the office for departure.
 Parents may not enter the classroom before the class has been dismissed without prior approval from the teacher or the office.

-If a student is 18 years old or older: If a student is 18 years old, they are allowed to sign themselves out but they must inform office staff/teachers of the purpose of their leaving school.
+If a student is 18 years old or older: If a student is 18 years old, they are allowed to sign themselves out but they must inform office staff/teachers of the purpose for leaving school.
 However, if they choose to sign themselves out, they must be fully aware that in the event they are cutting classes, they will be subject to disciplinary action.
 These absences will be marked as unexcused absences.
 In the event that a student must leave school, a signed note from the student's parent is preferred.

-2.3.
+2.4.
 Visiting the School

-All visitors to school sites must report to the school office when entering and receive authorization to visit elsewhere in the school site (please follow Pandemic guideline for the 2021-2022 school year).
+All visitors to school sites must report to the school office when entering and receive authorization to visit elsewhere in the school site.
 While AIMS strongly encourages parent visits, classroom visits during school hours must be authorized by both the teacher and the administrator.
 Unauthorized persons will not be permitted in school buildings or on school grounds.
-The Head of School or designees are authorized to take appropriate action to prevent such persons from entering buildings and from loitering on school grounds.
+The School Administrator or designees are authorized to take appropriate action to prevent such persons from entering buildings and from loitering on school grounds.

-2.4.
+2.5.
 Emergency Contact Information -Online Form Needed

-Every family must submit a new emergency card or confirm the information on the existing emergency sheet every school year before classes begin.
+Every family must submit a new emergency card or confirm the information on the existing emergency sheet each school year before classes begin.
 These must be submitted online.
-Please submit a new emergency card immediately at any point during the year if any of the following information changes:
+Please submit a new emergency card immediately, at any point during the year, if any of the following information changes:

-- Home address - Work address
+- Home address

+- Work address

-- Home, cell, work telephone numbers - Doctor's phone number - People who are authorized to be contacted in case of an emergency - Telephone numbers of people to be contacted in case of an emergency - People authorized to pick up your child from school - Health and Vaccination Status
+- Home, cell, work telephone numbers

+- Doctor's phone number

+- People who are authorized to be contacted in case of an emergency

+- Telephone numbers of people to be contacted in case of an emergency

-2.5.
+- People authorized to pick up your child from school

+- Health and Vaccination Status

+2.6.
 Custodial Arrangements

 Parent(s) shall provide complete information regarding the custodial care and visitation rights of their child(ren).
-Upon request, the parent(s) shall furnish to the Head of School a copy of any relevant court order so as to ensure the safety and welfare of the respective student.
+Upon request, the parent(s) shall furnish to the School Administrator a copy of any relevant court order so as to ensure the safety and welfare of the respective student.
 The parent(s) shall have a continuing duty to apprise the school of any changes in the custodial care of the student and of the issuance of any court order restricting or prohibiting parental or third-party access to the child.

-2.6.
+2.7.
 Enrollment